rafi/kubectl-config-import/README.md

 Kubernetes secret can be imported in different ways:

-- Run `kubectl config-import` and select a namespace and secret interactively.
+- Run `kubectl config-import` and interactively select a namespace and secret.
+- Run `kubectl config-import namespace` to interactively select a secret.
 - Run `kubectl config-import namespace secret` to import a specific secret.

 For example, say the following manifest is applied on cluster: